RodionOrets/algorithms-practice/README.md

 # algorithms-practice

-It's the repository for typical and specicif algorithmic problems solutions.
+It's the repository for typical and specific algorithmic problems solutions.

 Divided into source of algorithmic problem tasks (website, ex. [leetcode](leetcode.com)) and topics, such as dynamic programming, trees, lists etc.